richtervanemmerik/Msc-AI-Thesis/README.md

 ### 6. Train
-To train a Maverick model, modify *conf/root.yaml* with your custom setup.
+To train a Maverick model, modify *conf/root.yaml* and *conf/model/* with your custom setup.
+All model configuration can be set in *conf/model/*.
+Except the SpaCy linker.
+The default is en_core_web_trf.
+If you want a different model, change in *src/maverick/common/util.py*.
-By default, this file contains the settings for training and evaluating on the OntoNotes dataset.

 To train a new model, follow the steps in  [Environment](#environment) section and run the following script:
 ```